-The VideoLAN project is lead and composed of a team of volunteers, that believes in the power of open source to rock the multimedia world.
+The VideoLAN project is led by and composed of a team of volunteers who believe in the power of open source to rock the multimedia world.

 The VideoLAN project is supported by the VideoLAN organization, based in France.